 Sometimes making your home smell amazing makes you hungry, right?
 That’s the problem with food-based scents.
-But one way to get that amazing scent and a full tummy is with some delicious baked apples.
+But, one way to get that amazing scent and a full tummy is with some delicious baked apples.

-The cool fall air makes me crave coffee, especially the smell of it.
+The cool fall air makes me crave coffee, especially the fragrance of it.
 Make your autumn candles smell even more amazing by surrounding them with coffee beans.
 The mixture of coffee beans and the fall scent is out of this world.
 Promise!

-Make 10-Minute Apple Pie Soap to enjoy the smell of a freshly baked apple pie whenever you wash your hands or take a shower.
+Make 10-minute apple pie soap to enjoy the smell of a freshly baked apple pie whenever you wash your hands or take a shower.
 Even adding it to the soap dish will leave a lovely lingering scent.

-A dried orange garland is another scented project that will carry you from fall through the holiday season.
+A dried orange garland is another project that will carry your fall scents from fall through the holiday season.
 It’s made with orange (or grapefruit works, too), bay leaves, cinnamon sticks, and twine.

-Fall scented wax melts should absolutely be on your fall to-do list for your home.
+These wax melts should absolutely be on your fall to-do list for your home.
 They’re versatile because once you get the technique down, you can easily alter the extracts and spices to create a fall scent that’s truly you.

 Whip up some slow cooker apple butter to spread on your toast or warm biscuits on a chilly fall morning.
 Doesn’t apple butter smell divine while it’s cooking?

-Pumpkin spice potpourri is perfect for October and November.
+Pumpkin spice potpourri is perfect redolence for October and November.
 Your guests will love the warm, comforting smell… and so will your family!

 Use autumn spice toilet spray to trap smells before you go “number two.”
-This stuff seriously works great!
-It’s made with a fall blend of essential oils, rubbing alcohol, and distilled water.
+This stuff seriously works great to knock out unpleasant odors!